2017-2018 FLORIDA ALTERNATIVE BREAKS TRIPS

 Newly-arrived refugees, who represent a wide range of cultures and languages, are under tremendous pressure to adapt quickly to American life and culture.
 Within a few short months, they are expected to speak English, find sustainable employment, enroll their children in school, and understand the complexities of the American health care system, government programs, the school system, and social services.
 Lend a hand to an organization that builds trust and personal relationships to help refugees to become established new Americans.

-ENGAGING THE AGING - 12 SPOTS LEFT
+Health and rehab - 12 SPOTS LEFT

 A.G Rhodes Health Care Center